Europe Emerges From Confinement, But Asia Infections Spike - UrduPoint

 With millions out of work and economies shattered, governments are desperate to hit the accelerator, but most are choosing a gradual approach as fears about a resurgence of the virus linger.

-In Britain, Prime Minister Boris Johnson said it was too soon for the country to lift its lockdown but he offered hope by unveiling a "conditional plan" to ease curbs in England during the months ahead.
+In parts of Europe, officials have been emboldened by declining death rates, with France's toll dropping to 70 on Sunday -- its lowest since early April -- and Spain's daily fatalities falling below 200.

-Almost seven weeks after a nationwide stay-at-home order was put in place, more than 31,800 have died in Britain -- a figure second only to the United States.
+- 'Jumping with joy' - The French were able to walk outside without filling in a permit for the first time in nearly eight weeks on Monday, while teachers began returning to Primary schools and some shops were set to reopen, causing a surge in the numbers using the Paris metro.

-Elsewhere in Europe, however, officials have been emboldened by declining death rates, with France's toll dropping to 70 on Sunday -- its lowest since early April -- and Spain's daily fatalities falling below 200.
+"If it's like this at 6:00 am, imagine how it's going to be in two hours -- this is going to be impossible," said one rider named Brigitte on a crowded train early Monday.

-The French were able to walk outside without filling in a permit for the first time in nearly eight weeks on Monday, while teachers began returning to Primary schools and some shops were set to re-open, causing a surge in the numbers using the Paris metro.
+Many Spaniards revelled in being able to visit outdoor terraces and cafes again after months under one of the world's toughest lockdowns, although virus hotspots such as Madrid and Barcelona remain under wraps.

-"If it's like this at 6:00 am, imagine how it's going to be in two hours -- this is going to be impossible," said one rider named Brigitte early Monday morning on a crowded train.
+"I really missed this, now you value these little pleasures," said Jesus Vazquez, a 51-year-old builder, as he enjoyed a breakfast sandwich and beer in the sunshine outside a bar in the city of Tarragona.

-Many Spaniards, meanwhile, made plans to meet friends and family at outdoor restaurants, although virus hotspots such as Madrid and Barcelona remain under wraps.
+Shopping boulevards were once again populated with pedestrians in Greece, while other parts of Europe from the Netherlands to Switzerland and Croatia youngsters headed back to the classroom after weeks at home.

 Chancellor Angela Merkel only days ago declared the country could gradually return to normal, but the figures showed the reproduction rate of the virus had exceeded the critical figure of 1.0, meaning one person infects on average more than one other.